 Artificial Christmas tree with candle lights

 If the space in your bedroom allows, having a Christmas tree in the corner is a no-brainer.
-My bedroom is quite small, but a slim tree fits nicely in the corner.
-You can choose to decorate it, or just add some simple lights to ambience at night.
+My bedroom is quite small, but a slim bedroom tree fits nicely in the corner.
+You can choose to decorate it, or just add some simple fairy lights to ambience at night.

 bed with Christmas garland draped over the headboard